 You can transfer photos and videos quickly to your phone with 5G Wi-Fi.
 You can transfer them even faster with the included USB cables.

 30. Remote activation (NEW!)

-The One X can include GPS data in its 360 photos and videos when used with the optional Bluetooth remote accessory.
-This means that photos can be readily uploaded to Google Street View with GPS data.
+The One X can include GPS data in its 360 photos and videos when connected via GPS-capable smartphone or when used with the optional Bluetooth remote accessory.
+This means that photos or even videos can be readily uploaded to Google Street View with GPS data.
 GPS is also useful for virtual tours that use GPS data.
 The One X can also add GPS data to photos that were taken while the One X was connected to a phone equipped with GPS, either wirelessly or with the included USB cable.